pablo-aja-macaya/ARVIA/README.md

 ## Input

 ARVIA takes **single-end/paired-end reads (long or short)** and/or an **assembly** for each sample given.
+Single-end reads will be considered long reads such as PacBio or Oxford Nanopore Technologies (ONT).
 It needs at least one of the two types of files, with a maximum of 1 assembly and 2 reads files per sample.

+> [!IMPORTANT]
+> Selected **pipeline depends on user input**.
+Every part is available for each input type except the detection of truncated genes caused by big reordenations, which requires an assembly.
+It is **recommended to provide reads and an assembly** for a more in-depth analysis!

 ### Input YAML convention

-In order to use `--input_yaml` generate a YAML file with the following structure, where keys are unique sample_ids, containing one or two lists named `reads` and `assembly` with their corresponding files (path can be relative from where ARVIA is ran):
+In order to use `--input_yaml` generate a YAML file with the following structure, where keys are unique sample_ids, containing one or two lists named `reads` and `assembly` with their corresponding files (path can be relative from where ARVIA is executed):

 ```yaml
 # -- Input template --